chiroptical/snail/README.md

 # Snail shell

-A core lisp lexer for gastropods.
+A structurally aware lexer for gastropods.

 ## Why?